StackExchange/dnscontrol/documentation/index.md

 {% hint style="success" %}
 * Maintain your DNS data as a high-level DS, with macros, and variables for easier updates.
+* Full lifecycle management of your domains and zones: creation, modification and deletion.
 * Super extensible!
 Plug-in architecture makes adding new DNS providers and Registrars easy!
 * Eliminate vendor lock-in.
 Switch DNS providers easily, any time, with full fidelity.
 * Reduce points of failure: Easily maintain dual DNS providers and easily drop one that is down.